mjordan/larkm/README.md

 1. The client's IP address is registered in the `trusted_ips` configuration setting, and
 1. The client provides an "Authorization" request header containing an API key registered in the `api_keys` configuration setting.

 Both of these conditions must be met (unless `trusted_ips` is empty, e.g. during testing).
 If both conditions are not met, clients will receive a `403` response.
-During production, it is highly recommended that you register the IP addresses of authorized clients.

 Requests for simple ARK resolution, including requests that contain `?info`, are not restricted.
+For all other operations that require an API key, the last four characters of the API key are logged.

 ### Starting larkm